 Equation (4) shows that we can eliminate the effect of tenure and baseline skill entirely if we compare the performance of two ISPs for the same manger at the same point in time.
-In addition, we can eliminate the impact of all other (potentially time-varying) variables, $\Gamma'B{mq}$, that do not vary for a given manager across ISPs in a given quarter.
-The coefficient of interest is β_3 and our key prediction is $\beta_3 > 0$, i.e we conjecture that higher ISP alphas are a function of more ISP experience.
+In addition, this wipes out all other (potentially time-varying) variables, B{mq} , that do not vary for a given manager across ISPs in a given quarter.
+The coefficient of interest is β_3 and our key prediction is $\beta_3 > 0$, i.e. we conjecture that higher ISP alphas are a function of more ISP experience.
 Equation (4) captures the intuition of our approach for two industries.
-Since in the data, most managers manage more than two ISPs in a given quarter, we will implement the same idea by estimating equation (3) with a full set of manager \times quarter fixed effects.
+Since most managers manage more than two ISPs in a given quarter, we implement the same idea by estimating equation (3) with a full set of manager×quarter fixed effects.

 Focusing on within-manager variation across industries at a given point in time is useful because it addresses some of the challenges for existing approaches.
-First, it ensures that many potentially important omitted variables captured in $\Gamma' B{mq}$ are not affecting the estimates.
+First, it ensures that many potentially important omitted variables captured in $\Gamma'B{mq}$ are not affecting the estimates.
 Second, by looking within managers, we can completely eliminate the impact of baseline skill $S{0,m}$, and are therefore not subject to measurement error in ability proxies.
 Third, the approach can minimize sample selection concerns since identification comes from variation within managers at a given point in time and is therefore independent of T{mq} .

-An identifying assumption we make is that tenure of the fund manager and baseline skill do not vary across ISPs for the same manager and quarter.
+We assume that tenure of the fund manager and baseline skill do not vary across ISPs for the same manager and quarter.
 This is trivially satisfied for the tenure and skill variables used in the prior literature: the number of years worked for, say, Fidelity, or the fact that the manager obtained a degree from an elite college do not vary across ISPs.
-At least conceptually, however, we could think of the manager-industry-specific tenure and managerindustry-specific baseline skill.
-We discuss in the robustness checks why we believe that these factors, if they exist, do not impact our inferences.
+At least conceptually, however, we could think of the manager-industry-specific tenure and manager-industry-specific baseline skill.
+We discuss in Section 5. why we believe that these factors, if they exist, do not impact our inferences.